Stanwukong/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0. Script that prints "Hello, World"
+0. A script that prints "Hello, World"